jonschacter/jonschacter.github.io/_posts/2020-06-06-my_early_struggles_with_oo_javascript.markdown

 }
 ```

 Here is my API.deleteTeam method where I show how after processing a DELETE request I removed the corresponding team from Team.all and used that to re-render the team list instead of doing a new GET request to re-render the teams.

-I was able to make my app a lot more efficient and flexible, while relying on less querySelectors and fetch requests.
+With changes like these I was able to make my app a lot more efficient and flexible, while taking advantage of the computers memory and relying less on fetch requests and repetitive code.